Small objects in the eye

 Prevention

 A lot of work-related eye injuries can be prevented by wearing safety glasses.
-At dangerous workplaces in Germany and similar countries, there are safety regulations to protect your eyes from hazards such as sanding, drilling, welding and exposure to acids.
+At dangerous workplaces in Germany and other countries, there are safety regulations to protect your eyes from hazards such as sanding, drilling, welding and exposure to acids.

-It’s important to take care while gardening too: Activities like re-potting plants with prickly leaves or thorns can lead to corneal injuries.
+It is important to take care while gardening too: Activities like re-potting plants with prickly leaves or thorns can lead to corneal injuries.

 Treatment